What is Sublimation Printing? The Essential Guide for Crafters

 Want to start sublimation printing but not sure what to get first?
 These starter kits can help!

-Epson F170 Sublimation Kit
+Epson F170 Sublimation Ultimate Kit

 Once your materials are ready, it’s time to start printing.